 The principals are still here, but brought into the twenty-first century stripped of the slapstick while fully immersed in the day-to-day immediacy of survival, not to mention distrust of each other.
 Things aren't as they seem--at all.

 I've written the prologue and four chapters.
 I'll be starting a new chapter soon, so I thought I'd get started posting what I've already got.

-February 24, 2020: My thanks to all who have made this fan-fic one of my most popular stories!
+Note (May 15, 2020): My thanks to all you who have made this fan-fic-in-progress one of my most popular stories!

 Approximately 1,100 nautical miles SSW of Hilo, Hawaii

 He came up gasping.
 The sting of salt water kept him from focusing.

 A fist caught him in the jaw.
 Mennon was suddenly on top of him, holding him down, trying to get his big tattooed forearm around his neck.

 He thrashed and twisted and managed to get out of his grasp, at least enough to smash a knee into his groin.
 The overbuilt fuck sucked in a mouthful of seawater and lashed out.
 The blow grazed his cheek.
 He flipped in a tight ball and wrapped his legs around Mennon’s neck and twisted violently with everything he had left.